 Whether you're a fan of felines or not, Trap-Neuter-Return is good for community cats and great for the people who live near them.
 Grants initially funded this program, however, those funds are limited, and this program has continued to grow each year.
 Woods Humane Society is turning to members of our community to help sustain this essential work.

-To do our part to help manage the existing cat colonies, we will host "Spay Days," in partnership with local feline rescue organizations, to help curb kittens season as much as possible.
-We get calls daily from the public who need access to affordable spay/neuter services for the many community cats they are willing to trap, like this dedicated volunteer.
+To do our part to help manage the existing cat colonies, we host Tip It Tuesdays in partnership with local feline rescue organizations, to help curb kitten season as much as possible.
+We get calls daily from the public who need access to affordable spay/neuter services for the many community cats they are willing to trap, like this dedicated volunteer:

 "It's a new year.
 Kitten season is here.
 It is no longer seasonal; it's a year-round ordeal.